ProvableHQ/leo/RELEASING.md

 ## Adding a New Binary Crate

 No workflow changes needed.
-Just ensure the new crate has a `[[bin]]` section in its `Cargo.toml`.
-Push a tag matching its binary name and the workflow picks it up automatically.
+Just ensure the new crate has a `[[bin]]` section in its `Cargo.toml` and add a `[package.metadata.binstall]` section.
+Push a tag matching its crate name and the workflow picks it up automatically.